PatchyVideo/thvote-be/scraper/README.md

 # when artwork have the tag(s) above, status will set to warning (but data will provide normally)

 ytbapi_key = 'ytbapi_key'
-# API key for Google's YouTube Data API v3
+# API key for google's YouTube Data API v3
 # see:
 # https://console.developers.google.com/apis/api/youtube.googleapis.com